Peer-to-Peer Energy Trading

 Operating Intelligence

-How AI Peer-To-Peer Energy Trading runs once it is live
+How Peer-to-Peer Energy Trading runs once it is live

 AI runs the operating engine in real time.